-• Where children display sexualised behaviours, the behaviours will be considered in accordance with the children's developmental understanding, age and impact on the alleged victim.
+- Where children display sexualised behaviours, the behaviours will be considered in accordance with the children's developmental understanding, age and impact on the alleged victim.
 Tools such as Brook Traffic Light Tool may be used to assist in determining whether the behaviour is developmental or a cause for concern.
-This will

-• Esland Bedford School follow Keeping Children Safe in Education Guidance when responding to such issues alongside local interagency procedures and the Harmful Sexual Behaviours strategy.
-This includes responding to any reports in a child-centred manner and undertaking an immediate risk and needs assessment in relation to the victim, the alleged perpetrator and other children.

-• We will seek specialist advice, guidance and assessment and will work with partner agencies in relation to management of information and what should be shared with staff, parents and carers.

-• All staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.
+This will assist in ensuring the child/ren receive the right support at the right time either via an Early Help response or referral to Children's Social Care. - Esland Bedford School follow Keeping Children Safe in Education Guidance (DfE, 2023) when responding to such issues alongside local interagency procedures and the Harmful Sexual Behaviours strategy.
+This includes responding to any reports in a child-centred manner and undertaking an immediate risk and needs assessment in relation to the victim, the alleged perpetrator and other children. - We will seek specialist advice, guidance and assessment and will work with partner agencies in relation to management of information and what should be shared with staff, parents and carers. - All staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.
 A victim will never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
-Nor will a victim ever be made to feel ashamed for making a report.

-• In all cases of child on child abuse the school will consider the vulnerability of all children including those alleged to have caused the harm and those alleged to be victims and provide a safeguarding response consistent with the Central Bedfordshire Council's Threshold Framework.
-Consideration will be given to violence in young people's relationships.

-• Where necessary, the school's Behaviour and Child on Child Abuse policy will be invoked, and any sanctions applied will be consistent with these procedures.

-• Where issues indicate that a criminal offence may have been committed, a report will be made to Bedfordshire Police.
+Nor will a victim ever be made to feel ashamed for making a report. - In all cases of child on child abuse the school will consider the vulnerability of all children including those alleged to have caused the harm and those alleged to be victims and provide a safeguarding response consistent with the Central Bedfordshire Council's Threshold Framework.
+Consideration will be given to violence in young people's relationships. - Where necessary, the school's Behaviour and Child on Child Abuse policy will be invoked, and any sanctions applied will be consistent with these procedures. - Where issues indicate that a criminal offence may have been committed, a report will be made to Bedfordshire Police.

-Safeguarding Children in Specific Circumstances: Gang related violence (Contextual/Extra Familial Risk)
+18. Safeguarding Children in Specific Circumstances: Gang related violence (Contextual/Extra Familial Risk)

-• Esland Bedford School recognises the risks posed to children in relation to involvement in gang related activity, which may be street gangs, peer group or organised crime.
+Esland Bedford School recognises the risks posed to children in relation to involvement in gang related activity, which may be street gangs, peer group or organised crime.
 Young people who are involved in gangs are more like to suffer harm themselves, through retaliatory violence, displaced retaliation, and territorial violence with other gangs or other harm suffered whilst committing a crime.
 In addition, children may experience violence as part of an initiation or hazing practice.

-• The school understands that Early Help can be crucial in the early identification of children who may need additional support due to gang related activity and as such will provide an Early Help response, including referral when concerns are raised about indicators of gang activity.

-• If, however, information suggests a child may be at risk of significant harm due to gang related activity, a referral will be made to Children's Social Care.

-• Where there are concerns that a child or young person may be, or is at risk of, becoming involved in gang related activity, a referral will be made to the Multi-agency Gang panel (MAGPan) in accordance with local procedures as part of the safeguarding response.

-• Esland Bedford School understand the process of completing a multi-agency information sharing form which highlights broader concerns contextually occurring outside of the child's home.

-See Appendix Nine for further information on risk indicators for gang involvement pay due regard to the guidance issued by the UK Council for Child Internet Safety in relation to how we respond to incidents.
+- The school understands that Early Help can be crucial in the early identification of children who may need additional support due to gang related activity and as such will provide an Early Help response, including referral when concerns are raised about indicators of gang activity. - If, however, information suggests a child may be at risk of significant harm due to gang related activity, a referral will be made to Children's Social Care. - Where there are concerns that a child or young person may be, or is at risk of, becoming involved in gang related activity, a referral will be made to the Multi-agency Gang panel (MAGPan) in accordance with local procedures as part of the safeguarding response. - Esland Bedford School understand the process of completing a multi-agency information sharing form which highlights broader concerns contextually occurring outside of the child's home. - See Appendix Nine for further information on risk indicators for gang involvement.

-Safeguarding Children in Specific Circumstances: Youth Generated Sexualised Imagery the incident should be reported to the Designated Safeguarding Lead as soon as possible
+19. Safeguarding Children in Specific Circumstances: Youth Generated Sexualised Imagery